michaelsinghurse/worktest/SOLUTIONS.md

 function did.

 My method for solving this as follows:
 1) Chart the points in Excel.
-I may or may need to convert the json to csv.
+I may or may not need to convert the json to csv.
 2) Research statistical methods to smooth the data and remove outliers.
 I don't know at this point whether I can simply use a statistics library to do this or whether I need to find the math equations and write my own function.